KaenChan/alg-sel/README.md

 Alg-sel
 ===========================

-Alg-sel is a algorithm selection tool for SAT, MAXSAT, Plan etc. It's based on multi-output regression model to predict the runtime for each algorithm.
+Alg-sel is a algorithm selection tool for SAT, MAXSAT, Plan etc. It's based on multi-output regression to predict the runtimes of all algorithms.
-Compared to single-output learning, the multi-output learning can capture the relation of the candidate algorithms.
+Compared to single-output learning, the multi-output learning can capture the relationships of the candidate algorithms more directly.

 Alg-sel contains 3 multi-output learning method